-Mistake #5: Ignoring Your Junk Mail
+Bonus Mistake: Ignoring Your Junk Mail

 As new homeowners, our mailbox was flooded with tons of offers from companies undoubtedly trying to get us to spend all of our first-time homebuyer’s tax credit.
 We had landscaping companies putting their business cards in our mailbox, coupons for plumbers, a new roof and purified water delivered right to our door, ads for real estate agents, churches who would like our membership, and security systems (think matrices of invisible lasers all over our property).

 If you're a new homeowner, or you're looking to purchase a home, you will most likely receive many of these mailings as well.